 Monoculture vs. Biodiversity

 100 years ago, farmers fostered biodiversity on their farms.
 Always at the mercy of the weather, they would plant several varieties of wheat or corn in the hopes that one (or more) would survive whatever Mother Nature dealt out.
 They would plant cover crops to suppress weeds and increase soil fertility.
-They raise animals and would use the manure from the animals as fertilizer.
+They raised animals and would use the manure from those animals as fertilizer.
 It took a lot of extra care to produce such a variety of food, but it was the best way to ensure long-term success.
 And they didn’t produce as much food per acre as farmers today.

 Today only 12 plants provide 75% of the food we eat in the Western world.
 Modern farmers are relying more and more on monoculture farming techniques.
 That’s where they plant hundreds of acres of a

 single variety crop.
 It’s great for them.
 They don’t have to worry about which variety needs extra minerals or needs to be planted earlier or later than other varieties.
 They can get into their huge tractors and travel through all 640 acres of a section of land without ever having to change implements.
 Harvesting is also much easier with a monoculture.

 But monoculture is a magnet for pests.
 Instead of wading through a variety of plants to find their favorite food, pests have a whole smorgasbord of their favorite foods right in front of them with no barriers.
 So farmers have to spray pesticides to stop pests from eating everything.

 In monocultural fields, fungus and disease also have plenty of room to romp around unimpeded.
 So farmers have to spray to prevent the spread of disease.

 So today’s farmers are producing more and cheaper food.
 But it’s not without consequences.
 One of the biggest consequences is a shrinking biodiversity.
 As food has become more abundant, the variety of food has diminished.